 “Come this way then,” she said, as she took me by the arm, and led me beyond the car to a wall far across the parking lot.
-As we approached it, I noticed a gate hidden within the wall, that opened as a doorway between the campuses.
+As we approached it, I noticed a gate hidden within the wall, that opened as a doorway between the two campuses.

 “It should be unlocked,” she said, as she shook and then turned the handle of the gate.
-Sure enough, it swung wide open, and we slipped over to the other side in the dark shadows.
+Sure enough, it swung wide open and through the dark shadows we slipped over to the other side.

 As soon as we crossed the threshold, I heard a demon come up to me and say, “Who are you, and why are you here?”